Electrolux Magic Mill DLX Mixer

 The Electrolux Magic Mill DLX mixer at first glance is an odd looking mixer compared to others on the market.
 It has a large stainless steel bowl, an arm that swings over the top of it with a large round roller and scraper attached.

-When it comes to making bread the Magic Mill DLX is simply incredible.
-I have completely abandoned my bread machine and now only use the Magic Mill DLX.
-Because the Magic Mill DLX works differently it takes a little alteration to bread recipes to get the best results.
+When it comes to making bread the Electrolux Magic Mill DLX mixer is simply incredible.
+I have completely abandoned my bread machine and now only use the Electrolux Magic Mill DLX mixer.
+Because the Electrolux Magic Mill DLX mixer works differently it takes a little alteration to bread recipes to get the best results.
 Don’t worry these changes are minor and well worth the effort.

 5-Steps to Perfect Bread Dough